foray1010/common-presets/packages/prettier-config/README.md

 1. `yarn add -DE prettier @foray1010/prettier-config`

-1. Create an `.prettierrc.js` in the project root
+1. Create an `.prettierrc.cjs` in the project root

    ```js
    'use strict'